AlexKochev/mvn-spring-angular-app-template/README.md

-# Basic Multi Module Maven Project
+# Maven Multi Module Java Spring and Angular template

-sudo chmod ugo+rwx web-ui
+## A basic project to give your development a quick start

+## Project Structure: